 Wildrose Orchards

-The city's first packinghouse was the Sunset Packinghouse, built in 1894 by Leo Kroonen, whose personal artifacts are now displayed at the Heritage Park museum.
+The city's first packinghouse was the Sunset Packinghouse, was designed in 1894 by Leo Kroonen, whose personal artifacts are now displayed at the Heritage Park museum.
 The facility was 40,000 square feet.
 It was owned by George Brown, Frank Scoville, and T.P.
 Drinkwater.
 As the industry grew, several competing companies began purchasing fruit directly from local growers and shipping it to wholesale markets.
 The need for a more efficient and profitable marketing strategy led to the formation of the Queen Colony Fruit Exchange.

 The Queen Colony Fruit Exchange was founded in 1897 and later renamed the Corona Citrus Association in 1905.
 As the cooperative expanded, it aimed to centralize its operations.
 In 1910, the association purchased the Sunset Packinghouse for $9,000.